jesuscazorla/VCF/README.md

 ## Programming

-Typically, you need to develop a new encoding scheme for image or video.
+Typically, you will need to develop a new encoding scheme for image or video.

 ### Image Coding